 Risk of traction alopecia

-Although Naomi has never spoken openly about it, the Empire actress is often pictured in candid paparazzi snaps with what looks like a receding hairline.
-This is a classic sign of Traction Alopecia as, when the hair follicles are subjected to constant, excessive tension from extensions, braids, high ponytails and other rigid styles, the hairline and temple areas often bear the brunt of it.
-This leads to the follicles becoming misshapen so hair loss occurs.
+Despite paparazzi photos revealing her receding hairline to the world, the iconic model and Empire actress kept quiet on the subject until she confessed in May 2017 to having experienced hairloss from wearing hair extensions.
+This pattern of hair loss is a classic sign of Traction Alopecia as, when the hair follicles are subjected to constant, excessive tension from extensions, braids, high ponytails and other rigid styles, the hairline and temple areas often bear the brunt of it.
+This leads to the follicles becoming misshapen so hair fall occurs.

 Whilst treatment for Traction Alopecia can help to regrow hair lost in this way, it depends how early specialist help is sought.
 If the cause of the hair loss – in this case usually an untenable hairstyle – is not dealt with, this condition can become severe, leading to baldness, where hair follicles scar over, meaning hair loss treatments can no longer penetrate the scalp.